linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/The impossibility of the impossible trinity? The case of Indonesia-Basri2023.md

 $^{2}$  Diaz-Alejandro (1983), Calvo et al. (1996), Eichengreen and Portes (1987), Reinhart and Rogoff  $(2009a)$ , and Lane and McQuade (2013) among many others.

-such as bonds, equities, and loans, increased from  \$24.7 billion in 2010 to\$ 32.6 billion in 2013, peaking in the second quarter of 2013 (and then declining due to the taper tantrum).
+such as bonds, equities, and loans, increased from \$24.7 billion in 2010 to \$32.6 billion in 2013, peaking in the second quarter of 2013 (and then declining due to the taper tantrum).
 Sahay et al. (2014) show that portfolios dominated capital inflows into Emerging Markets in Asia (excluding China).
 The dominance of portfolio capital inflows in EM Asia poses a much greater risk of capital outflows than FDI.
 At the same time, some resource-rich

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/30f4b66a-328f-4964-b6ff-c67a0ce2d80b/1f33fd73c26a64917af3ba5c5762420122a9dcfc19a463e34525d4e9056ab3b6.jpg)
 Figure 1: Coping with capital inflows: policy considerations.
 Notes: Each circle represents cases where the relevant condition is met.
 For example, the top-most circle ('Exchange rate not undervalued') represents cases where the exchange rate is assessed to be broadly in line with fundamentals or overvalued.
 The intersection of all three circles (the area marked (c))—where use of capital flow management measures may be appropriate—reflects cases where the exchange rate is not undervalued, reserves are judged to be adequate, and the economy is overheating.
 Other intersections similarly represent other confluences of factors.
 For example, the top left intersection (area (b)) represents cases where the exchange rate is not undervalued, reserves are judged to be adequate, and the economy is not overheating (since the case is outside the 'Economy overheating' circle).
 Areas of no intersection represent cases where one of the circles—but not the other two—is applicable.
 For example, the bottom right area ((g)) represents cases where the economy is overheating, the exchange rate is assessed to be undervalued, and reserves are judged to be inadequate.
 'Lower rates/Rebalance policy mix' refers to loosening monetary policy; to the extent that fiscal policy is tightened, there would be more room to lower policy rates.
 Source: IMF (2011).